-The similarity of the two ranks can be interpreted as participants knowing how to guide the models to generate better results, even though they didn't have the ground truth given.
-It is interesting to find that ``requesting improvement'' actually helps generate better responses because these prompts do not provide specific instructions on what they should do.
+The similarity of the two ranks can be interpreted as participants having a good knowledge of how to guide the models for better results, even though the ground truth wasn't provided.
+It is interesting to find that ``requesting improvement'' actually helps generate better responses even though these prompts do not necessarily provide specific knowledge on how to improve.

-We also report the average BLEU score from the responses of conversational prompts to the ground truth in Table \ref{tab:conversational}.
-We can see that the average BLEU score of all types of conversational prompts is comparable to the two automated prompts, i.e. basic and task-specific prompts.
-However, only the code translation task outperforms the better-automated prompt, i.e. task-specific prompt, by a mere 0.27\%.
-This is due to the large variance caused by the different types of conversational prompts.
-The conversational prompt that produces the highest BLEU score all outperform the automated prompts by a big margin, 15.8\% for comment generation, 11.83\% for code generation, and 16.1\% for code translation task.
+We also report the average BLEU score from the responses of conversational prompts in Table \ref{tab:conversational}.
+We can see that the average BLEU score of all conversational prompts is comparable to the two automated prompts, i.e., basic and task-specific prompts.
+However, only the code translation task outperforms the better-automated prompt, i.e., task-specific prompt, by a mere 0.27\% points.
+The reason is due to the large variance caused by the different types of conversational prompts.
+The conversational prompt that produces the highest BLEU score outperforms the automated prompts by a big margin, 15.8\% points for code summarization, 18.3\% points for code generation, and 16.1\% points for code translation tasks.

-\mybox{\textbf{Answer to RQ4:} Different types of conversational prompts contributed to the improvement of different ASE tasks. ``Requesting improvement'' worked best for the comment generation task. ``Adding more context information'' was found to contribute the most to the code generation task. ``Asking questions to find the correct way'' was found to be the most effective prompting for code translation.
-The rank of trends and improvement showed a similar pattern, suggesting that participants know how to guide the models well.
-We also find that the best conversational prompt results in a big difference compared to the automated prompts, with a 15.8\% difference in comment generation, 11.83\% for code generation, and 16.1\% for code translation tasks.}
+\mybox{\textbf{Answer to RQ4:} Overall, conversational prompts can improve code tasks. ``Requesting improvement'' worked best for code summarization, ``adding context'' for code generation, and ``asking questions'' for code translation.
+The rank of trends and improvements showed similar patterns, indicating participants effectively guided the models.
+The best conversational prompts significantly outperformed automated prompts, improving by 15.8\% points, 18.3\% points, and 16.1\% points for code summarization, generation, and translation, respectively.}